ptrmchlk/ptrmchlk.github.io/books.md

 [Art of R Programming]: https://nostarch.com/artofr.htm
 [Writing Down the Bones]: https://nataliegoldberg.com/books/writing-down-the-bones/
 [A Biologist's Guide to Mathematical Modeling in Ecology and Evolution]: https://www.zoology.ubc.ca/biomath/
-[Automate the Boring Stuff with Python]: https://automatetheboringstuff.com/
 [Modelling for Field Biologists and Other Interesting People]:https://doi.org/10.1017/CBO9780511811388

-<span style="font-size:20px;"> also known as ***an unsolicited list of recommendations of stuff that might or might not be useful for people trying to be scientists, especially if they like theory and evolution***.
-Mostly books.</span>
+<span style="font-size:20px;">***an unsolicited\* list of recommendations of stuff that might or might not be useful for people trying to be scientists, especially if they like theory and evolution***.
+Mostly books, because I like books.</span>

 #### **Modelling and theory**